abn-illia-lebid/abn-meetup/README.md

 Nice to see you!
 I am Illia.

+Long time ago, I was working as a freelancer.
+During that time, I didn't know yet what testing is.

+When I was finishing my project, I was sending it to the client.
+He was finding the bugs for me.
+And I fiercely fought with them.
+There was no end to them.
+The longer I fought, the more bugs were appearing.
+Some of them became already familiar to me, I remembered that I have killed them already before.

+Then, I discovered E2E testing.
+It was a breathe of the air.
+I would set test to look closely if main functionality of the project is still working.
+And each time I killed a bug, I set new test, to watch for his re-appearence.
+Amount of bugs decreased, they became easier to fight.
+And they stopped coming back.
+My client was happy.
+But as the project growed, E2E tests became a heavy burden.
+Their slow nature and big demands dragged me down.
+Each time I made small changes to the project, I had to wait for hours.
+I also had to always run a copy of the backend, and maintain complex system on my laptop.

+I decided that this was enough for me.
+My first step was to remove the backend from my tests.
+I replaced it with mock server, and as a result, I got Functional tests.
+Now they were testing most of the functionality of my application, and E2E tests were guarding only the connection to the backend.
+It made the testing system simpler, and saved me several hours each time I introduced changes.

+But I wanted more!
+It was not enough for me So I started writting unit tests.
+I was settings small tests everywhere in the code, and bugs didn't have any place to hide.
+Those tests were extremely fast and didn't eat much.
+I was still using Functional and E2E tests to ensure that the integration between parts of the application and external services is still working as expected.
+Now, I was able to catch most of the bugs in minutes, and the most evasive ones were caught less than in ten minutes.

-For last year I was working on the new IDeal as a frontend developer in ABN Amro.
+Currently I am working on iDeal as a frontend developer in ABN Amro.
+Our testing system became even more advanced, and having her in place allows me to sleep peacefully at night.

-I think most of you know what is IDeal.
-For those who don’t, it is most used online payment system in Netherlands.

-For us it was highly important that our application will be able to work properly for most of the users.
-Each mistake that we would have affected thousands if not millions of users.

-That's why we invested a great deal of time into testing.

 ## Plan for the session

-During following 30 minutes I will:
+During following 20 minutes I will:

-`List item #1 - What is the goal of testing` - Start with explaining the goal of testing.
-And how it helps you to sleep peacefully at night.

-`List item #2 - Testing pyramid` - Then I will speak about Testing Pyramid, the logic behind it, and will briefly cover other testing methods.
+`List item #1 - Testing pyramid` - Then I will speak about Testing Pyramid, the logic behind it, and will briefly cover other testing methods.

-`List item #3 - Types of tests` - I will cover shortly most used types of tests, and explain why and when you might want to use them.
+`List item #2 - Types of tests` - I will cover shortly most used types of tests, and explain why and when you might want to use them.

-`List item #4 - Traceability matrix` - I will explain what is Traceability Matrix and how it helps you to gain confidence in your tests.
+`List item #3 - Traceability matrix` - I will explain what is Traceability Matrix and how it helps you to gain confidence in your tests.

-`List item #5 - Unit tests`
+`List item #4 - Unit tests`

-`List item #6 - Functional tests`
+`List item #5 - Functional tests`

-`List item #7 - E2E tests` - I will cover in depth difference between Unit, Functional and E2E tests, and provide examples.
+`List item #6 - E2E tests` - I will cover in depth difference between Unit, Functional and E2E tests, and provide examples.

-`List item #8 - Integration with pipeline` - After that I will speak about the importance of integrating tests with the pipeline.
+`List item #7 - Integration with pipeline` - After that I will speak about the importance of integrating tests with the pipeline.

-`List item #9 - Breaking the tests` - I will explain how breaking the tests helps you to make them stronger.
+`List item #8 - Breaking the tests` - I will explain how breaking the tests helps you to make them stronger.

-`List item #10 - Test Driven Development` - I will cover Test Driven Development, and show with example how it makes tests human readable.
+`List item #9 - Test Driven Development` - I will cover Test Driven Development, and show with example how it makes tests human readable.

-`List item #11 - Questions` - After that I will be open to questions or maybe suggestions.
+`List item #10 - Questions` - After that I will be open to questions or maybe suggestions.

-## What is the goal of testing

-Why should you write tests?

-I remember that first time when I heard about writting tests, I was working as a freelancer that time, I was thinking: "Why would I ever want to write a test, which proves what I just checked myself".

-Until I started introducing changes to the application that was in production.
-My client was coming back to me with a list full of bugs that I just fixed last month.
-They were broken in completely different place in the code, but it was not something I could explain to him.

-The principle of tests is simple.
-They prove that your code is still fullfilling business requirements.
-Each time that we introduce changes, our tests are asking the code questions like:

-- Can user still pay for a product
-- Can user still cancel a transaction
-- Can user still get the content of the help section
-- Will user still be notified if something goes wrong
-- Will user still be helped out if he makes a mistake
-- And hungreds or thousands more

-Manual testing of all those edge cases would have taken hours if not days.
-But automated tests can do it in a matter of minutes.

 ## Types of tests